Anthony_Nolan_Patients_&_Families_100617_0574

 More information on radiotherapy is available from the NHS website.

 As with chemotherapy, radiotherapy is used to prepare a patient for a stem cell transplant as part of the conditioning therapy.
-It will usually be given to your whole body, when it is known as total body irradiation (TBI).
+It will usually be given to your whole body.
+This is known as total body irradiation (TBI).